The Unapproved

 I built something before we had a deal

 The tool was called Solair.
-I built it by ingesting a dozen of Sol's YouTube videos into a custom GPT and training it to respond in his coaching style.
-I sent it to him on March 30, 2024 — three days before we'd formalized anything.
+I built it by feeding a dozen of Sol's YouTube videos into a custom GPT and training it to answer in his coaching style.
+I sent it to him on March 30, 2024, three days before we'd formalized anything.

 His response: "I've gotta say — that's wild."
 He asked if it could become an app.

 On April 3 we made it official.
-I would build Sol an AI tool studio over 16 weeks — chatbots, a coaching intake questionnaire, resource guides tailored for neurodivergent clients.
-Sol would provide 16 weeks of coaching in exchange.
+I'd build Sol an AI tool studio over sixteen weeks: chatbots, a coaching intake questionnaire, resource guides tailored for neurodivergent clients.
+Sol would give me sixteen weeks of coaching in exchange.
 He issued coupon code ALTPAY for a 100% discount.
-Both of us put the terms in writing.
+We both put the terms in writing.

 I was also publicly excited about it.
 On April 24, I posted Sol's community teaser video to my Instagram with the caption: "I'm so excited about the work I'm doing with my client Professor Sol.
 It looks like he's not trying to reveal much yet, but we have a lot of exciting things we are working on to put together neurodivergent community."